RicardoSalgadoB/Research-Agent/README.md

 If you run the code, there should be somwhere aroun here an Institution Dictionary JSON file (inst_dict.json) containing info on whether the institutions are public or private and a Returned DataFrame CSV file containing the results of running the program.

 ## Clarifications
-* There are probably better options than TAVILY for this task, howver this is what I had at hand
+* There are probably better options than TAVILY for this task, however this is what I had at hand

 Anyway, Goodbye.